hyperledger-labs/eThaler/docs/UI-Flow.md

 UI-suggestions
-UI should be driven by
+UI should be driven by the underlying functions

 A note on types:
 1. address (basic Ethereum type 20 byte address link= https://solidity.readthedocs.io/en/v0.6.9/types.html?highlight=address#address )
 2. uint256 for tokenId and amount

 I. Offer choice about wallets
     a. open existing wallet